 The Office of the Provost has developed a step-by-step manual for adjudicating cases of academic dishonesty titled Procedures for Addressing Cases of Academic Dishonesty (PDF 3.1MB).
 We strongly suggest you become familiar with this guide that covers the entire adjudication process, from suspicion of academic dishonesty to appeals and records.

 Additionally, templates for all letters a faculty member or administrator may need to construct during the adjudication process have been provided for your effortless implementation (see Faculty Resources).

-Procedures for reporting and adjudicating cases of academic dishonesty can also be found in Section 1.5.C of The Student Handbook (PDF 892KB).
+Procedures for reporting and adjudicating cases of academic dishonesty can also be found in Section 1.5.C of The Student Handbook.